gvwilson/thirdbit/src/fiction/in-heck/index.md

 The moment stretched,
 and then Special Blazes lowered his fists.
-"Do what you can,"
+"Can you do anything for it?"
-he said curtly, gesturing at Able.
+he asked curtly, gesturing at Able.

-"Bee!
+"No.
+There is nothing anyone can do for it now."
+Dockety's tone sent a shiver down Gumption's spine.

+"That's too bad—it had a good singing voice.
+Bee!
 Get yourself hitched to the wagon.
-Make sure the rest of them are out of commission."
+Make sure the rest of this lot are out of commission."
-He kick the burned-out crab bot nearest the wagon.
+Special Blazes kicked the burned-out crab bot nearest the wagon.
-"Who in the Makers' names are *this* lot?"
+"Who in the Makers' names *are* they?"

 That was when Gumption heard Sindy scream,
 "Maddy!"